zemanel1425/zemanel1425/README.md

 - 👋 Hi, I’m Ricardo
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and digital twins
-- 🌱 I’m currently learning Data Science MOOC
+- 🌱 I’m currently learning Open BIM Software Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...